cloudfoundry/gorouter/README.md

   "private_instance_id": "some_app_instance_id"
 }
 ```

 `stale_threshold_in_seconds` is the custom staleness threshold for the route being registered.
 If this value is not sent, it will default to the router's default staleness threshold.

-`app` is a unique identifier for an application that the route is registered for.
-It is used to emit router access logs associated with the app through dropsonde.
+`app` is a unique identifier for an application that the endpoint is registered for.
+This value will be included in router access logs with the label `app_id`, as well as being sent with requests to the endpoint in an HTTP header `X-CF-ApplicationId`.

-`private_instance_id` is a unique identifier for an instance associated with the app identified by the `app` field. `X-CF-InstanceID` is set to this value on the request to the endpoint registered.
+`private_instance_id` is a unique identifier for an instance associated with the app identified by the `app` field.
+Gorouter includes an HTTP header `X-CF-InstanceID` set to this value with requests to the registered endpoint.

 Such a message can be sent to both the `router.register` subject to register
 URIs, and to the `router.unregister` subject to unregister URIs, respectively.